How to Increase Your Mortgage Pre-Approval Amount

 A mortgage pre-approval doesn’t guarantee you’ll receive the same amount during final approval.
 However, it can help your offer look more appealing to sellers, showing them that you’re a serious buyer who can afford to purchase their home.

+If your pre-approval amount is too low, this can limit your home buying options.
 Learning how to increase your mortgage pre-approval amount can give you more purchasing and negotiating power when hunting for a house.
-Keep reading to learn more about mortgage pre-approvals and how to increase your amount to help your offer get accepted.
+Keep reading to learn more about mortgage pre-approvals and how to increase your mortgage pre-approval amount.

 KEY TAKEAWAYS

-- A mortgage pre-approval can help you learn how much you might be eligible to borrow when you apply for final loan approval.
+- A mortgage pre-approval helps you understand how much you might be eligible to borrow when you apply for final loan approval.

 - Mortgage pre-approval letters give you more purchasing and negotiating power by making you look like a more serious and qualified buyer to sellers.